-Income – Income limits for Medicaid in Hawaii are rather complicated.
-Fortunately, the state offers multiple pathways for elderly or disabled individuals to qualify for Medicaid.
-The most straight-forward option is for a single applicant to have monthly income less than 138% of the Federal Poverty Level (actually 133% + 5% disregard).
-It should be noted that Hawaii has higher Federal Poverty Levell limits than other states.
-In dollar terms for 2017, this means the applicant must have less than $1,594 per month in income.
+Monthly Income – for Hawaiian residents aged 65 or older, or those who are officially disabled, the month income limit is set at 138% of the Federal Poverty Level.
+It should be noted that Hawaii has higher Federal Poverty Level limits than other states.
+In dollar terms for 2018, this means the applicant must have less than $1,605 per month in income.
 This amount is readjusted annually.

-The state also offers a Medically Needy option.
+Alternatively, one can have higher income and be eligible through the Medically Needy pathway.
 The Medically Needy program allows aged individuals who have incomes over the limit and very high medical expenses to qualify for assistance with their long-term care costs once their income, after deductions for care, is at or below $470.40 per month.
 This amount was once set equal to 64% of the Federal SSI level, however, it does not readjust annually but requires a legislative change to readjust.

 Married couples, unless both are applying for Medicaid, will have their incomes considered separately.
 One should contact a Medicaid planning consultant to better understand their eligibility status and how to qualify when married and over the individual income limits.